KdRome/catwalk-plus/README.md

-> [!NOTE]
-> This is a mirror of CatWalk plasmoid from https://store.kde.org/p/2055225/ and https://store.kde.org/p/2137844/ , aims to preserve the history and make it easy for distribution packaging.

-# CatWalk
+# CatWalk+

+This project is a fork of CatWalk (https://invent.kde.org/heddxh/applet-catwalk), enhanced with additional features that I found useful and believe others will appreciate as well.

-A simple plasmoid showing the total CPU usage.
+A simple plasmoid showing the total CPU, GPU, RAM usage.
 Visually made like RunCat.

 |animated preview|preview|
 |:-:|:-:|